Hub-of-all-Things/doc/source/index.md

 ]
 ```

-## System Data Tables
+## Data Tables

+Data Tables are used for raw (incoming) Data.
 Data Tables define how sets of Data Fields and subTables should be grouped together into the Data Table structures.
+For example, a Data Table can contain Fields and subTables as showed in the diagram in Raw Data Input and Output introduction above.

 ### Data Table Structure